 - Remove any settings, configurations, files, mapped drives, or applications that you do not want to include on the packaging machine.

-Next, you will shut down the packaging machine and verify that the layer is ready to finalize.
+Next, you shut down the packaging machine and verify that the layer is ready to finalize.

-Once the application is installed on the Packaging Machine, the next step is to verify that the Layer is ready to be finalized.
-To be ready for finalization, any required post-installation processing needs to be completed.
-For example, a reboot may be required, or a Microsoft NGen process may need to complete.
+The next step is to verify that the layer is ready to be finalized.
+To be ready for finalization, any required post-installation processing, for example, a reboot or a Microsoft

 To verify that any outstanding processes are complete, you can run the Shutdown For Finalize tool (icon below), which appears on the Packaging Machine’s desktop.